zackmckenna/tutorial-27/README.md

 ## Mintbean 7-27 CareerHack Tutorial

 This tutorial shows an implementation of the browser camera API in both React and vanilla HTML.
-Just open tutorial.html in your browser, or follow the Available Scripts below to run the React App locally.
+Just open tutorial.html in your browser or, in the project's directory, run `yarn install` then `yarn start` to run the React App locally.

 Some Resources: